Understanding POS

 • Enable in Retail Settings > Suspend/Recall Transactions.

-2. Smart Search & Scanning
+2. Smart Search and Scanning

 • Barcode Scanning: Auto-fetch product details.